 Please feel free to get in touch.

-If you are a counsellor or psychotherapist and also a supervisor, we would love to meet you.
+If you are a counsellor or psychotherapist and also a supervisor, anywhere in the UK or from elsewhere, we would love to meet you.
 You are also welcome if you are on a supervision training course.
 Please contact us via this website to be put on our mailing list and you will be automatically informed of the next meeting.
 If you would just like more information, please contact us via the web site.
 The current members have all found many benefits of being part of the Forum and we invite you to come along and experience this for yourself.

 Looking forward to meeting you at our next meeting.

 Changes to data protection legislation

 All private psychotherapists, counsellors and supervisors should register with ICO (data protection) from May 2018.
 Further information is available from the ico.org.uk website .

 Thoughts for delivering a topic at our workshops